nuvious/HTB-Catalog/README.md

 ## Note to HTB

-If this repository is for any reason inappropriate or against your TOS, please open up an issue requesting the repository's removal.
+If this repository is for any reason inappropriate or against your TOS, please open up an issue requesting the repository's removal from anyone in your GitHub organization and I'll happily comply.

 ## Schema